 If I use the option on the “Thank You” page to create a family or group application, can I modify the data automatically populated by the system?

 Yes.
 If one of the dependents has a different surname or nationality, for example, the applicant can alter that data on the application before submitting.

-No, with one exception.
-When applying at a U.S. Embassy or Consulate that is using the new DS160, Online Nonimmigrant Visa Application, you will use only one form.
-For Embassies and Consulates that have converted to this new process, the DS160 has replaced all of the following forms: DS156, DS157, DS158, and DS3032, which are no longer necessary.
-Note:
+When applying at a U.S. Embassy or Consulate that is using the new DS-160, Online Nonimmigrant Visa Application, you will use only one form.
+This has replaced forms: DS-156, DS-157, DS-158, and DS-3032, which are no longer necessary.

 NoteThe exceptions are Fiancee Visas (K-1/2) which still require use of the forms DS-156 and DS-156K, and the Treaty Trader/Treaty Investor visa application, which is explained below.
 Please confirm with your local Embassy or Consulate website accordingly.